+In both the United States and certain foreign jurisdictions, there have been a number of legislative and regulatory proposals in recent years to change the healthcare system in ways that could impact our ability to sell our products profitably.
 In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act, or collectively, PPACA, became law in the United States.
-PPACA substantially changes the way healthcare is financed by both governmental and private insurers and significantly affects the healthcare industry.
+PPACA substantially changed the way healthcare is financed by both governmental and private insurers and significantly affects the healthcare industry.
 Among the provisions of PPACA of importance to our potential product candidates are the following: